unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 The ``writefifo`` command allows writing to fifo's but without failing if the other peers is not connected (this is different from a simple 'write' command that would fail or completely block when dealing with bad fifo's)

-Both features have been added only in uWSGI 1.9.21, on older releases you can use the ``--hook-post-app`` option instead of ``--hook-accepting1-once`` but will lose the 'once' feature, so it will work reliably only in preforking mode.
+Both features have been added only in uWSGI 1.9.21, on older releases you can use the ``--hook-post-app`` option instead of ``--hook-accepting1-once`` but you will lose the 'once' feature, so it will work reliably only in preforking mode.

 Instead of ``writefifo`` you can use the shell variant ``exec:echo <string> > <fifo>``

 Now start running instances with the same config files over and over again.
-If all goes well you shoudl always end with two instances, one sleeping and one running.
+If all goes well you should always end with two instances, one sleeping and one running.

 Finally if you want to bring back a sleeping instance just do: